I am a member of the Computing Systems research theme

 in the School of Electronics, Electrical Engineering and Computer

-A list of my publications can be found here.
+Lists of my publications can be found on ResearchGate;

-I currently co-supervise five PhD students:
+I currently co-supervise two PhD students:

-I teach two final-year courses:
+I teach a final-year course:

 "Algorithms: Analysis and Applications" which explores the